-Ability Scores: +2 Strength, +2 Constitution or Wisdom
+Ability Scores: +2 Strength, +2 Dexterity or Wisdom

 Languages: Common, plus any two.

 Mor—also called orcs in Sylvan—are close kin to humans, and a parallel creation of the Overseers.
-Created for sheer strength and raised to be brutal and bloodthirsty, it appears that they were created for a war that the Overseers considered imminent—perhaps a dispute in their own factions, perhaps a planned invasion of Alm.
+Built for brutality and taught to be simple and bloodthirsty, it appears that they were created for a war that the Overseers considered imminent—perhaps a dispute in their own factions, perhaps a planned invasion of Alm.

 The war never came, however, and so the soldiers had no purpose.
 Most were put to work on other labour-intensive tasks, but a significant number were deemed uncontrollable, too damaged by the violence instilled in them.
 These were disposed of, considered no more than a sunk cost by their masters.

 Those who remained learned to wait, to still the beast, and not let the opportunity for revolution pass them by.
 When it came, they rose as one with their human cousins, summoning all the rage they had tempered in a task of no return.
 The awakened made the insurrection possible—but it was only through the sacrifice of mor lives that it was won.